fedex2118/fedex2118/README.md

 ### Where do I want to work?

-- 🏢 I would love to work as a back-end developer and I'm learning the front-end side to apply also for fullstack positions.
+- 🏢 I would love to work as a back-end developer and I'm learning/know some of front-end side to apply also for fullstack positions.